Abaris Books

 Abaris Books is a scholarly publishing house based in Norwalk, Connecticut, which produces authoritative art reference books.
 Abaris is renowned for its definitive collections of titles in art history and other subjects, and for its cataloguing of renowned artists such as Albrecht Dürer, Rembrandt van Rijn, Marcantonio Raimondi, Jean Duvet, Wenceslaus Hollar, Antonio Tempesta, The Carraccis, and Caravaggio.
-The pictorial encyclopaedia, The Illustrated Bartsch, is pre-eminent in their collection.
+The pictorial encyclopaedia of old master prints, The Illustrated Bartsch, is pre-eminent in their collection.
 Founded by Walter L. Strauss, Abaris is named for Abaris the Hyperborean.

 History

 Founding and early publishing

 Abaris Books was founded in 1970 in New York by Walter L. Strauss.
 Abaris publishes a multitude of titles which contribute to the vast fields of art history and art reference.
 Strauss edited numerous titles, most notably launching the illustrated edition of Count Adam von Bartsch's famous 24 volume list.
 This massive project was left unfinished upon Strauss' death, and Abaris Books became an imprint of OPAL Publishing Corporation.
 OPAL has furthered the progress of Abaris and The Illustrated Bartsch.

 OPAL chose to focus on The Illustrated Bartsch as the premier title of Abaris Books, however Abaris receives worldwide recognition for their publications of the catalogues raisonnés of Albrecht Dürer and Rembrandt.
 Abaris currently publishes 13 volumes concentrating on catalogues raisonnés of Albrecht Dürer, including two volumes of The Illustrated Bartsh, one a picture atlas, and the other a commentary.

 Abaris also publishes considerable titles such as The Complete Drawings of Albrecht Dürer, Drawings of the Rembrandt School, and The Royal Horse and Rider: Painting, Sculpture, and Horsemanship 1500-1800, winner of the 1989 C.I.N.O.A.
 Prize.